Chukobyte/seika-engine/docs/general/project_properties.md

 `base_resolution`

-Base resolution of the game
+Base resolution of the game.

+`window_size`

+The initial window size when starting the game.

 `colliders_visible`